layerai-archive/dbt-layer/README.md

 ### Prediction

 You can run predictions using any Layer ML model with your dbt models.
-Layer dbt Adapter helps you score your data within your dbt DAG with SQL.
+The Layer dbt Adapter offers a SQL function that helps you score your data within your dbt DAG.

 _Syntax:_
 ```